-Bichon Frisee Dogs Performing in the Street
+Bichon Frisee Dogs Performed in the Street

-According to Bichon Frise history, in 1935, the official breed standard was adopted in France and the name Bichon Frise was officially introduced.
+Years later, in 1935, the official breed standard was adopted in France and the name Bichon Frise was officially introduced.
 “Frise” simply refers to their soft, curly hair.

 The first recorded Bichon Frise litter in the United States was in 1956 and the Bichon Frise dog breed was accepted into the American Kennel Club dog shows in the 1970’s.